 To further evaluate the efficacy of SWIPER, we select a suite of fault-tolerant benchmark applications and use the methodology described in Section 5.1 to simulate the program runtime when using different window decoding strategies.
-To evaluate at scales expected for large, fault-tolerant applications we consider a physical error rate of $p=10^{-3}$ and code distance d=21, which corresponds to logical error rates below 10^{-12} .
-This is often referred to as the "teraquop regime" where a trillion logical operations can be executed.
-We again assume that each QEC syndrome round takes 1 μ s and we sample decoding latencies from the distributions shown in Figure 3, rounding up if the window volume is not an integer multiple of d^3 .
-Speculation is assumed to take 1 μ s with an accuracy of 90% based on our results in Section 4.2.
+To evaluate at the scales expected for large, fault-tolerant applications, we consider a physical error rate of $p = 10^{-3}$ and code distance d = 21, which corresponds to the teraquop regime with logical error rates below 10^{-12} .
+We again assume that each QEC syndrome round takes 1 μs and we sample decoding latencies from the distributions shown in Figure 3, rounding up if the window volume is not an integer